ulflulfl/homeautomation/Oral-B_Genius_X.md

 ## Why?

 I often can't remember if I already brushed my teeth or not.
 Trying to write this down on paper or such was just annoying.
-Therefore I thought to buy a toothbrush with Bluetooth, so Home Assistant can remember me automatically that it's time to do the job again.
+Therefore I thought to buy a toothbrush with Bluetooth, so Home Assistant can remember me that it's time to do the job again and notices automatically when the job was done.

-Home Assistant provides an Oral-B integration and I'm satisfied with my former Oral-B models.
+I took an Oral-B toothbrush, as Home Assistant provides an Oral-B integration and I'm satisfied with my former Oral-B models.
 So I looked for the cheapest model supported by that integration, which is the Genius X.

 ## Usage